oroinc/documentation/commerce/user_guide/payment/prerequisites/paypal.rst

 #.
 In *Account Setup*, confirm your email, link your bank account, and configure the credit card statement.

+.. _paypal-test-account:

 Create a Sandbox Test Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Test sandbox PayPal account is identical to the regular PayPal account but is hosted in the sandbox environment.
+The PayPal sandbox test account is identical to the regular PayPal account but is hosted in the sandbox environment.

 To create a sandbox test account, follow the next steps: